CTeX-org/lshort-zh-cn/README.md

 ### Manually typesetting

-In 'src' directory, typeset the source code in the following order:
+In `src` directory, typeset the source code in the following order:

 ```sh
 xelatex lshort-zh-cn